Mina-Rahmanian/Design-and-Train-a-Perceptron/README.md

 + Iris data is one of the most popular datasets in machine learning tasks.
 Iris is a flowering plant with 260-300 different species.
 + Iris data contains the measurements of 3 different species of Iris: Setosa, Versicolour and Virginia.
++ The plot below shows the relation between Petal width and length.
 + The data is provided in two files here: [ iris_train.txt](https://github.com/Mina-Rahmanian/Design-and-Train-a-Perceptron/blob/main/iris_train.txt) and [iris_test.txt](https://github.com/Mina-Rahmanian/Design-and-Train-a-Perceptron/blob/main/iris_test.txt).
+   - Each line in the files represents a separate data point where each data point includes the following comma separated values: